blueschistrocks/surfs_up/README.md

 # surfs_up

 ## Project Overview
-The project intailed an analysis the temperature trends for the months of June and December in Oahu, Hawaii, in order to evaluate the year-round sustainability of a surf and ice cream shop business.
+The project intailed an analysis the temperature trends for the months of June and December in Oahu, Hawaii, in order to evaluate the year-round sustainability of a surf and ice cream shop.
 Python, Pandas, SQLite and SQLAlchemy were used to perform this analysis.

 ## Resources
 - Data Sources: